Self-Improving Loops for Visual Robotic Planning: Introduction

 \section{Introduction}

 Advancements in video generative modeling capabilities have directly led to their increased utilization as visual planners for robotic applications~\citep{du2024video, yang2023learning, ko2024avdc, liang2024dreamitate}.
 The synthesized visual plan, in the form of video frames generated with text conditioning, can be translated into executable actions via inverse dynamics models (IDMs).
-While the IDMs are generally robust across tasks, the data on which the video generative models are trained can greatly impact downstream robotic performance and generalization.
+Intuitively, the data on which the video generative models and the IDMs are trained can greatly impact robotic performance and generalization.
 When explicitly optimized on in-domain examples of expert behavior, such visual planners are able to synthesize successful plans for solving demonstrated tasks in a robust manner.
-However, for arbitrary robotic settings, large-scale expert-quality datasets may not be readily available, and collection may be prohibitively expensive.
-A paucity of data scale can limit video models trained only on in-domain videos from exhibiting generalized planning capabilities for novel tasks.
+However, for arbitrary robotic behaviors, expert-quality demonstrations may not be readily available, and collection may be prohibitively expensive.
+It is thus worthwhile to investigate how visual planning can automatically \textit{adapt} and \textit{generalize} to novel tasks of interest.

-Integrating knowledge from large-scale datasets of text and video collected from the internet has facilitated improved generalization, even in the absence of abundant in-domain videos.
-Recent work, Adapt2Act~\citep{luo2025solving}, creates a powerful, generalizable, text-conditioned visual planner by combining a large-scale model pretrained on web-scale video data with a video model trained on a small set of in-domain demonstrations via score composition.
+Recent work has investigated how base generalization performance for visual planning can be improved by integrating knowledge from large-scale datasets of text and video collected from the internet.
+Adapt2Act~\citep{luo2025solving} creates a powerful, generalizable, text-conditioned visual planner by combining a large-scale model pretrained on web-scale video data with a video model trained on a small set of in-domain demonstrations via score composition.
 At a high level, the adapted video model draws upon large-scale motion priors and powerful zero-shot text conditioning capabilities from the web-pretrained video model to facilitate generalization.
 Simultaneously, it can leverage the in-domain video model to better generate visual plans that respect the environment-specific visual characteristics and dynamics of the robotic setting.
 The result is an adapted video model that can generate in-domain-appearing plans for novel, unseen tasks conditioned on natural language.